artem-zinnatullin/RxJava/docs/Filtering-Observables.md

 **ReactiveX documentation:** [http://reactivex.io/documentation/operators/distinct.html](http://reactivex.io/documentation/operators/distinct.html)

 Filters a reactive source by only emitting items that are distinct by comparison from their immediate predecessors.
-A `io.reactivex.functions.Function` can be specified that projects each item emitted by the source into a new value that will be used for comparison with previous projected values.
-Alternatively, a `io.reactivex.functions.BiPredicate` can be specified that is used as the comparator function to compare immediate predecessors with each other.
+A `io.reactivex.rxjava3.functions.Function` can be specified that projects each item emitted by the source into a new value that will be used for comparison with previous projected values.
+Alternatively, a `io.reactivex.rxjava3.functions.BiPredicate` can be specified that is used as the comparator function to compare immediate predecessors with each other.

 ### distinctUntilChanged example